Effective Date: January 1, 2020

 C4.
 Identifying, describing, and differentiating among disorders of the peripheral and central auditory systems and the vestibular system

 C5.
-Providing assessments of tinnitus severity and its impact on patients’ activities of daily living and quality of life
+Providing assessments of tinnitus severity and its impact on clients’/patients’ activities of daily living and quality of life

 C6.
 Providing assessment of tolerance problems to determine the presence of hyperacusis

 C7.
-Selecting, performing, and interpreting a complete immittance test battery based on patient need and other findings; tests to be considered include single probe tone tympanometry or multifrequency and multicomponent protocols, ipsilateral and contralateral acoustic reflex threshold measurements, acoustic reflex decay measurements, and Eustachian tube function
+Selecting, performing, and interpreting a complete immittance test battery based on client/patient need, medical necessity, and other findings; tests to be considered include single-probe tone tympanometry or multifrequency and multicomponent protocols, ipsilateral and contralateral acoustic reflex threshold measurements, acoustic reflex decay measurements, and Eustachian tube function

 C8.
 Selecting, performing, and interpreting developmentally appropriate behavioral pure-tone air and bone tests, including extended frequency range when indicated